Skip to content

 Clear Completed BP

-Do you see the bug? can you understand what happened and why the completed todos are not deleted?
-We can see two variables, the todos with a length of 3 and todoStore with a length of 0.
+Do you see the bug?
+We can see two variables: todos with length 3 and todoStore with length 0.

 Seeing is believing 🤩